Rule 1: General governance policies of the Quebec Press Council

-10.08 Resignation and Removal of Officers – An Officer may resign at any time by giving written notice of their intention to resign to the President of the Quebec Press Council, the Executive Secretary or the Directors during a meeting of the Board of Directors.
+10.08 Resignation and Removal of Officers – An Officer may resign at any time by giving written notice of their intention to resign to the President of the Quebec Press Council, the Secretary General or the Directors during a meeting of the Board of Directors.
 An Officer may be removed at any time by a resolution passed by two-thirds of the members present at a meeting of the Board of Directors.

 10.09 Remuneration – The remuneration of the Officers of the Quebec Press Council shall be fixed by the Board of Directors.

-10.10 Powers and Duties of Officers – Except as otherwise provided in the Act or the By-laws, each Officer shall carry out the duties and exercise the powers ordinarily incident to their office and those vested in them by the Board of Directors.
+10.10 Powers and Duties of Officers – Except as otherwise provided in the Act or the Rules, each Officer shall carry out the duties and exercise the powers ordinarily incident to their office and those vested in them by the Board of Directors.

 11. Commissions and Committees

 11.01 The Board of Directors may establish tripartite committees or commissions to which it may entrust one of the following powers: